 Section 2.
-Classification – Members shall be classified as Full, Lifetime, or Honorary.
+Classification – Members shall be classified as Full or Lifetime.
 A Full or Lifetime member shall be any member who holds a valid amateur radio license as issued by the Federal Communication Commission.
 A Full or Lifetime member shall have the right to full participation in the Club, including the right to vote.
-Honorary membership may be conferred upon any person who has made a significant contribution to amateur radio and/or the Club.
-An eligible person for honorary membership shall be nominated annually by the Board of Directors and then elected by a simple majority of the voting members at a regular meeting.
-An Honorary member is not obligated to pay dues and shall not be eligible to vote.
 New hams will be offered a “Provisional” one-year free membership, which must be accepted by the new ham.
 Acceptance of the free membership by the new ham shall be made either verbally, or in writing, to the YRC Treasurer, or to the Secretary.
 Upon acceptance, and upon having attended at least two YRC Club meetings within one year of receiving their ham radio license, new hams will then have Full Membership and voting rights.
 Any member, regardless of their classification, shall not have any voting rights unless they have attended at least two YRC Club meetings during the year in which they wish to cast their vote on YRC Club issues.

 Section 3.
-Membership Dues – The annual dues are fifty dollars ($50.00) for Full members and twenty five dollars ($25.00) Repeater use dues.
-Dues can be paid in full at the January banquet or can be paid ½ in January and the other ½ by April.
-The amount of dues may be changed by adoption of a resolution by the Board of Directors followed by a two-thirds vote of the membership present at a regular meeting.
-Renewal dues not paid by the regular meeting in March shall be delinquent and shall result in cancellation of membership.
+Membership Dues – The annual membership fees are twenty-five- dollars ($25) for individual memberships, thirty-five dollars ($35) for family memberships, and fifteen dollars ($15) for repeater donations.
+There shall be no membership fee assessed to any person under the age of 18, and a one-year free membership shall be automatically extended to any new Ham who has successfully completed their Technician or higher-class license.
+Membership fees can be paid in full at the January banquet or can be paid 1/2 in January and the other 1/2 by April.
+The membership fees may be changed by adoption of a resolution by the Board of Directors followed by a two-thirds vote of the membership present at a regular meeting.
+Renewal fees not paid by the regular meeting in April shall be delinquent and shall result in cancellation of membership.

 Section 4.
 Cancellation of Membership – Memberships may be canceled voluntarily by the member or involuntarily by the Club for delinquent dues.
 Cancellation of membership for cause may be initiated by submission of a petition to the Club Secretary signed by 10% or more of the Full members.
 The Board of Directors shall review each case and attempt a resolution between the signers of the petition and the subject member who is named in the petition.
 If a resolution cannot be achieved, the decision shall be placed before the membership at a regular meeting.
 A vote of two-thirds of the Full members present will be required to effect cancellation of the membership.
 If the membership of any member ceases, either voluntarily or involuntarily, no refund of fees or dues shall be made.